We Wear the Mask: Reception

-The poem has been cited as one of Dunbar's most famous poems.
+The poem, a rondeau, has been cited as one of Dunbar's most famous poems.

 In her introduction to The Collected Poetry of Paul Laurence Dunbar, the literary critic Joanne Braxton deemed "We Wear the Mask" one of Dunbar's most famous works and noted that it has been "read and reread by critics".
 The poem is written from a "we" point of view, which represents the "black folk collective", according to Braxton.
 Braxton considers "We Wear the Mask" to be a protest poem which showed "strong racial pride".
 Across the three stanzas, the world is unaware of the struggle of black people.
 Martin and Hudson write that "Dunbar was persuaded that the world was an affair of masks, that he could reveal himself only by the way he concealed himself, that the truths of his being were masked" and conclude that similar sentiments were later expressed by poets such as Robert Frost and W. B. Yeats, as well as civil rights activists such as W. E. B. Du Bois in his work The Souls of Black Folk.

 Peter Revell, Dunbar's biographer, described "We Wear the Mask" as "arguably the finest poem Dunbar produced" and drew parallels to the later Peau Noire Masques Blancs by Frantz Fanon.
 Dunbar was perhaps best known for writing poems in "African-American dialect", but abandoned that style in this poem.
-The mask may refer to African-Americans being forced to conform to stereotypes forced upon them by white society, such as Dunbar's dialect poems, which he at times felt confined to writing.
-Dunbar is saying that African-Americans were only seen for their "mask", or through the mold that white society forced them to fill.
+The mask may refer to African Americans being forced to conform to stereotypes forced upon them by white society, such as Dunbar's dialect poems, which he at times felt confined to writing.
+Dunbar is saying that African Americans were only seen for their "mask", or through the mold that white society forced them to fill.
 Dunbar is expressing the idea of a "double consciousness", which civil rights activists would later adopt.
-The metaphor of a mask also says that African-Americans are "preeminently commodities" and "marginally" citizens, according to the scholar Willie J. Harrell Jr. The scholar Daniel P. Black considered "We Wear the Mask" Dunbar's magnum opus but described it as a risk that "could have cost him his life, and indeed ... undoubtedly would have—had nineteenth-century readers comprehended fully the poem's multiple meanings."
+The metaphor of a mask also says that African Americans are "preeminently commodities" and "marginally" citizens, according to the scholar Willie J. Harrell Jr. The scholar Daniel P. Black considered "We Wear the Mask" Dunbar's magnum opus but described it as a risk that "could have cost him his life, and indeed ... undoubtedly would have—had nineteenth-century readers comprehended fully the poem's multiple meanings."

+The poem was included as a summary to The Electric Playground's review of King's Quest: Mask of Eternity.